Is Your Child Ready for School, Emotionally and Socially?

 Good communication skills are key at primary school, because they enable children to make friends, express their feelings and needs, and ask for help from the teaching staff when they need it.

 Encourage your child to communicate well by organising playdates so that they can interact with children of their own age, and involve them in conversations with both children and adults so that they are not shy or afraid to speak up.
-Make sure they use words to express themselves too, even at home, ensuring you or an older sibling are not pre-empting what they want from their body language.
-Praise them for communicating and sharing well and are kind to others, especially if the situation has been a challenge for them.
+Make sure they use words to express themselves clearly too, even at home, ensuring you or an older sibling are not pre-empting what they want from their body language.
+Praise them for communicating, sharing well and being kind to others, especially if the situation has been a challenge for them.

 Being able to concentrate for 10-15 minutes at a time without fidgeting or getting distracted is very useful at school.
 Whilst there is a huge amount of learning through play at Reception level, where the children get to choose what and how they want to learn, there are also dedicated times for listening to stories and carpet time for phonics etc.

 If your child shows all or most of these behaviours, they’ll be really well placed to take on the challenges of primary school.
-There are also certain practical skills they should have to be ready for school too.
-We covered these in our earlier blog Starting Primary School: Skills to Encourage which you can find here.
+Check that they have the practical skills recommended too!
+We covered these in our earlier blog Starting Primary School: Skills to Encourage, which you can find here.
+You may also like to read our Starting School Made Simple blog, which includes a free school-ready activity pack, which you can complete with your child.

 More getting ready for school support…